-My recommendation goes to the CD-140S.
-This is another classic dreadnought guitar with a solid spruce top, laminated mahogany back and sides, nato neck and rosewood bridge and fingerboard.
+The next spot on my list goes to the CD-60S, part of Fender's Classic Design Series.
+This is another dreadnought guitar with a solid spruce top; mahogany back, sides, and neck; and a rosewood bridge and fingerboard.

 This is a tonewood combination that has stood the test of time over many decades.
 Mahogany brings warm and resonant undertones, where the spruce top brings punch and clarity to the sound.

-This guitar has gotten high marks for playabiity and sound of almost a decade, and it gives the Yamaha FG800S a run for its money.
+I like this guitar for its playability and sound, and I think it gives the Yamaha FG800S a run for its money.
 There is also a version with a mahogany top.
-This means warmer, more resonant tone, and it offers an attractive and interesting alternative to the spruce-top guitars listed above.
+This means a warmer, more resonant tone, and it offers an attractive and interesting alternative to the spruce top.

-Because of its size, sound and ease of play the Fender CD-140S is one of the top starter guitars you’re going to find on the market today.
-Because it is a Fender you know it is high quality, made by a company with a name you can take to the bank.
+Because of its size, sound, and ease of play, the Fender CD-60S is one of the best acoustic guitars for beginners you’re going to find on the market today.
+Because it is a Fender, you know it is high quality, made by a company with a name you can take to the bank.

 Ibanez makes my list for a couple of reasons.
 First, Ibanez builds good guitars at reasonable prices.
-I have owned and played many Ibanez instruments, and never been unhappy with a single one of them.
-That includes acoustic guitars, electric guitars and bass guitars.
+I have owned and played many Ibanez instruments and have never been unhappy with a single one of them.
+That includes acoustic guitars, electric guitars, and bass guitars.
 This is a guitar company that knows how to deliver value and quality.

-Ibanez offers three-quarter size guitars, parlor guitars, a range of acoustic guitar starter kits and even some very cool acoustic-electric guitars.
-My recommendation: Check out the Ibanez Artwood AW50.
+Ibanez offers three-quarter size guitars, parlor guitars, a range of acoustic guitar starter kits, and even some very cool acoustic-electric guitars.
+My recommendation: Check out the Ibanez Artwood AW54OPN.

-The Ibanez AW50 features a solid Sitka spruce top, Sapele back and sides, a mahogany neck and a rosewood fingerboard and bridge.
-As you can see from the instruments above, this a bit of a theme in dreadnought-style guitars.
+The Ibanez AW54OPN features a solid mahogany top, mahogany back and sides, a mahogany neck, and a rosewood fingerboard and bridge.
+Mahogany is a warm, rich tonewood, and this guitar has a beautiful depth to its sound.

 Here's a guitar that will take you a bit off the beaten path.
 Having trouble choosing between acoustic and electric for your first guitar?
 Ovation might be the brand for you.
 These are super-innovative guitars with thin necks and comfortable, shallow bodies.
-While the top is made of wood like a normal acoustic guitar, the back and sides are replaced with a synthetic bowl.
+While the top is made of wood like a normal acoustic guitar, the back and sides are replaced with a bowl design.

 An Ovation guitar is certainly a unique choice for a newbie guitar player, but some guitarists are just unique from the beginning.
 If you like the idea of an acoustic guitar with the feel of an electric, Applause may be just what you need.